subhankar31/DSA_PRACTICE/com.rakeshsubhankar.dsa.practice/dsapatternsseventyquestions/readme.md

 3)DynamicProgrammingPattern Question N.O- 17 to 21
 4)BacktrackingPattern Question N.O 22 to 25
 5)LinkedListPattern Question N.O 26 to 32
-6)StackPattern Question N.O 33 to
+6)StackPattern Question N.O 33 to 36
+7)QueuePattern Question N.O 37 to 39
+8)BinaryTreePattern Question N.O 40 to